 Business is War

 The following is excerpted from the forthcoming book, Be the Rooster, by Robert Schulman.
-These excerpts are from the chapters titled “Management” and “Leadership”.
-The book is about how to build a success business and survive today’s new corporate environment while having a powerful company thought leadership strategy.
+These excerpts are from the chapters titled “Management” and “Leadership.”
+The book is about how to build a successful business and survive today’s new corporate environment while having a powerful company thought leadership strategy.
 It focuses on how to manage most effectively in that environment and, separately, how best to lead.
 Most provocatively, the book also shows how to negotiate both externally in a sales process and internally in dealing with counterparts and superiors.
 Be the Rooster also proposes a unique restructuring for the sales process that is used to build organizations.

 Business is war.
 Let me be clear: there are real winners and real losers.
 The winners get rich and famous, and the losers die.
 In a bad business environment with stagnant wages and high unemployment like the current mess in this country, if you run with the herd, you end up a lamb chop.
 John P. Getty once said, “The meek shall inherit the earth, but not the mineral rights.”
 He meant it!

 The current environment is lousy.
 Most of you wish that you had picked a different line of work and believe, rationally or otherwise, that everybody else has it easier.
 It has never been any easier; business, by its nature, is supposed to be hard.
 The system has evolved to weed out the losers and over reward the winners.
 Let me remind you that you likely selected business to earn an above-average income.
 There is no reason you should think that can be accomplished with below-average effort.
 Or blind luck.

 So, now you’re a manager.
 What do you do first?